Airlines slash schedules, jobs and pay after new travel restrictions | MarketScreener

 "This crisis is moving really quickly," United Chief Executive Oscar Munoz and President Scott Kirby said in a memo to employees on Sunday.

-Things worsened over the weekend as Spain declared a state of emergency, the Trump administration added Britain and Ireland to its list of countries facing travel curbs and Australia and New Zealand said all travellers would have to self-isolate for 14 days.
+Things worsened over the weekend as Spain declared a state of emergency, the Trump administration added Britain and Ireland to its list of countries facing travel curbs, and Australia and New Zealand said all travellers would have to self-isolate for 14 days.

+"We call on Congress and the White House to take all measures available to protect the health and payroll of American workers," said Sara Nelson, president of the Association of Flight Attendants-CWA, which represents 50,000 U.S. flight attendants at 20 airlines, including United.

+CAPA Centre for Aviation, an airline analysis and consulting firm, said most airlines globally will be bankrupt by the end of May without coordinated government and industry action to avoid such a catastrophe.

+"Demand is drying up in ways that are completely unprecedented," CAPA said in a report.
+"Normality is not yet on the horizon."

-U.K. airlines called on the British government to help ensure their survival, while Germany's Tui AG and Scandinavian carrier SAS said they would temporarily suspend the vast majority of operations due to the COVID-19 outbreak and apply for government support.
+U.K. airlines called on the British government to help ensure their survival, while Germany's Tui AG and Scandinavian carrier SAS said they would suspend the vast majority of operations due to the COVID-19 outbreak and apply for government support.

 Icelandair Group hf said it was cutting capacity and working with labour unions to reduce its salary cost "significantly".